xia-fr/xmonad-config/README.md

 ### Additional things

-These are some additional things that you'll need to get my xmonad config + xmobar config to work.
-I think I got all of them but there may be something I'm missing.
+These are some additional things that you'll need to get the xmonad config + xmobar config to work.

 Start by getting cabal and suckless-tools.
 Suckless-tools gives you dmenu, cabal lets you install xmobar and yeganesh (useful wrapper thing for dmenu).
 ```
 sudo apt-get install suckless-tools cabal-install
 sudo cabal update
 ```
 Install yeganesh.
+Note that there are some warnings here about global installation and cabal because they're changing things.
+It still ended up working for me at the point in which I wrote this, but it might not in the future.
 ```
 sudo cabal install --global yeganesh
 ```